Sherry Warren, PhD

 Jack, Joseph and Morton Mandel School of Applied Social Sciences

-Dr. Warren works with diverse people in community settings focused on addressing unjust systems of oppression.
-Her experiences also include working with Native Americans, people of Latin American descent, survivors of sexual assault, and individuals who present with sexuality issues.
-Dr. Warren is a trainer and facilitator in the Our Whole Lives comprehensive human sexuality curriculum.
-She leads workshops on White Supremacy culture, human diversity, managing workplace change and conflict, mindfulness, and becoming a more inclusive organization.
+Warren works in community settings with diverse populations, focusing on addressing unjust systems of oppression.
+Her experience includes working with Native Americans, people of Latin American descent, survivors of sexual assault and individuals navigating sexuality issues.
+She is a trainer and facilitator in the Our Whole Lives comprehensive human sexuality curriculum and leads workshops on white supremacy culture, human diversity, workplace change and conflict, mindfulness and inclusive organizational practices.

-She is an experienced licensed clinical social worker who works with adults.
-Her areas of interest include human diversity and anti-oppressive social work practice, international social work, and spiritual diversity in social work practice.
-She has worked with organizations all over the U.S. to assess their programming for justice-focused inclusivity and accessibility.
-Dr. Warren is "thrilled to join the prestigious Mandel School" and "cannot wait to support students, staff, and faculty in creating a just and equitable community of belonging where all are welcomed.
+A licensed clinical social worker, Warren works with adults and focuses on human diversity and anti-oppressive social work practice, international social work and spiritual diversity in practice.
+She has worked with organizations across the U.S. to assess programming for justice-focused inclusivity and accessibility.

 Why I Teach